 What is Socialism vs. Capitalism?

-In an economy, socialism vs. capitalism represent opposing schools of thought, and their central arguments touch on the role of government in the economy and economic equality among the citizens.
-Capitalists believe that the government is better off when the free market determines who wins and who loses.
+In the study of economics, socialism vs. capitalism represent opposing schools of thought, and their central arguments touch on the role of government in the economy and economic equality among the citizens.
+Capitalists believe that the government should allow the free market to determine supply and demand.

 On the other hand, socialists believe that the government is responsible for ensuring economic equality by introducing programs that benefit the poor such as free education, higher taxes for the rich, and subsidized healthcare systems.
 In a capitalist economic system, the work of managing resources is left to private enterprises, and the free market is allowed to dictate product prices.

-The socialism vs. capitalism issue remains a sensitive matter today, particularly the extent of the government’s role in the conduct of a country’s economic affairs.
+The socialism vs. capitalism issue is often debated, particularly the extent of the government’s role in the conduct of a country’s economic affairs.

 What is Socialism?